QuinnB73/bird_cnn_classifier/README.md

 support Python 3.

 It also contains the scripts used to build the dataset in the retriever submodule.
+Note that this submodule requires having the Flickr API key environment variables set to work properly.
 Supporting scripts such as a script to compute statistics for K-Fold Cross Validation results or to provide a sanity check on the validity of the network are included at the top level.

+The example_configs directory contains example YAML configuration files to use to train the network.